cryostatio/jfr-datasource/README.md

 ### Dependencies

-This project depends on JMC Core libraries which can be built from the 'core' maven project at:
+This project depends on JMC Core libraries which are acquired from the sonatype repositories.
+They can also be built from the 'core' maven project at:
 ```
 http://hg.openjdk.java.net/jmc/jmc
 ```